Roger A. Markle: Career

 Markle served in the U.S. Navy.
 He was honorably discharged in 1954.

 Markle worked as a mill superintendent, chief mine engineer and then general superintendent with Alaska Mines & Minerals, Inc. from 1958 to 1961 at the Red Devil Mine near Red Devil, Alaska.
 He then worked as an instructor of adult education at the University of Alaska from 1962 to 1964.
 From 1965 to 1974, Markle worked at Standard Oil and its subsidiaries in varying positions relating to mining.
 He started as a project manager in Denver and ended as a manager of mine development.
 From 1974 to 1978, he served as the president of the western division of the Valley Camp Coal Company.

 In 1978, President Jimmy Carter nominated Markle as the director of the U.S. Bureau of Mines.
-He assumed the position on September 1, 1978, and resigned the post on April 11, 1979, due to personal reasons.
+He assumed the position on September 1, 1978, and resigned the post on April 11, 1979, for personal reasons.
 Lindsay D. Norman assumed the role of acting director following his resignation.
 In 1979, he returned to the Valley Camp Coal Company, which was then owned by Quaker State, as a director, president, and chief executive officer.
 He was named president of Quaker State in 1982.
 In January 1988, Markle was named vice chairman.
 He served as president until May 1988.
 He retired from Quaker State in 1989.

 In 1990, Markle became executive vice president of NERCO.
 He retired shortly before the company was sold to Kennecott Utah Copper in 1993.